MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 Standard error: SE = σ ÷ √n

-SE is the SD of the sample mean.
-Bigger n → smaller SE → a steadier, more reliable average.
+A normal distribution is the symmetric, bell-shaped curve where most values sit near the mean and extremes are rare.
+SE is the SD of the sample mean — bigger n → smaller SE → a steadier, more reliable average.

 🧠